"Sometimes the only way to truly understand is to understand you can not understand."

 “The meat is slightly tough but very delicious!” she evaluated.
 “Would you like to try a piece?”
 I was at a complete loss for words, not quite sure what to say anymore.
 She was not only indifferent to my acute torment but reveling in it.

-“You won’t be smiling anymore when the Quorilaxians come!”
+“You won’t be so smug anymore when the Quorilaxians come!”

-“Your ‘guardians’ would not save you now even if they could!
-The Human Race is dead, which means they already lost!
-You have outlived your purpose!
+“Your ‘guardians’ will not save you now!
+If they think you are the last Human, that means they have already lost!
+You have outlived your purpose to them!
 They have abandoned you, just like they did before!
 Humanity was crying out for help, and we were the only ones who answered the call, but like an insolent child you never understood what was good for you!
 If living in darkness is what you want, then I shall grant your wish!”
-She grabbed my head between her hands, and I whimpered as two claws like the sickle of the Grim Reaper came within inches of my eyes, ready to harvest them from their sockets.
+She grabbed my head between her hands, and I whimpered as two claws came within inches of my eyes.

 Then, as if by divine intervention, the wall to my right exploded with a thunderous blast.
 The stunned Zgorbians all turned their attention toward the sudden occurrence, but then the wall to my left erupted as well.
 Shrapnel flew everywhere and mass confusion reigned.
 Next, there was a brilliant flash of light, so bright that I only saw whiteness afterward.
 Battle cries came from all directions, and amidst the pandemonium I heard lasers being fired, followed by the screams of beings in the throes of death.
 By a minute later, the hellish sounds ceased, and although I still heard voices, the loud sizzling of flesh largely drowned them out.

 Nearly fifteen seconds after the chaos ended, I still only saw the bright white light.
-Then, from in front of me, I heard a low, male voice.
-“Hello, Orion,” he said.
+Then, from in front of me, I heard a male voice say, “Hello, Orion.”

 I figured I must have died and that this was the “light” everyone always talked about.
 “God?”